 Bishop Ellis is a place where all are valued as a child of God, where everyone is enabled to mature towards their full growth in Christ and achieve their potential.
 Through our curriculum we ensure that, with enthusiasm and celebration, the message of Jesus Christ is at the centre of all we do.
 We aim to live out our motto, “We Love, We Pray, We Learn, We Play.”, through our curriculum.
-At Bishop Ellis Catholic Primary School, our intent is to offer a knowledge-rich curriculum which is broad and balanced and which builds on the knowledge and understanding of all children, whatever their starting points, as they progress through each Key Stage linked to the “Gospel Virtues” of Compassion, Gentleness, Justice, Integrity, Simplicity, Humility, Preferential option for the lost and least, Love, Forgiveness and Hope and to the principles of Catholic Social Teaching.
+At Bishop Ellis Catholic Primary School, our intent is to offer a knowledge-rich curriculum which is broad and balanced and which builds on the knowledge and understanding of all children, whatever their starting points, as they progress through each Key Stage linked to the “Gospel Virtues” of Faith, Hope, Love, Justice, Solidarity, Temperance, Courage and Practical Wisdom and to the principles of Catholic Social Teaching.

 The school curriculum reflects the requirements to provide a broad and balanced curriculum as per the Academies Act 2010, and the National Curriculum programmes of study which we have chosen to follow.